Git Rebase: When and How to Rebase Branches

 Handling Rebase Conflicts

 During a rebase, conflicts may occur if the same parts of files have been modified in different branches.
-Git pauses the rebase process and allows you to resolve conflicts manually.
+When this happens, Git pauses the rebase process and allows you to resolve conflicts manually.
+This is similar to conflict resolution during merges, but with rebase you resolve conflicts for each commit being reapplied.

 # Stage resolved files